 Reforming our Broken Budget Process

-For too long, budget gimmicks and loopholes have allowed politicians to overspend and pile more debt on the American people.
-I have cosponsored and voted for numerous bills that would eliminate these gimmicks and inject some much needed transparency and common sense into our budget process, including:
+For too long, budget gimmicks and loopholes have given way to overspending, thereby piling more debt on the American people.
+I have cosponsored and voted for numerous bills that would eliminate these gimmicks and inject some much-needed transparency and common sense into our budget process, including:

 The Truth in Spending Act